sp13598/querycomment_plugin_java8/README.md

 ```
 class="javapgm">import NamedJDBC.DevatenNamedParameterJdbcTemplate;
 ```
-   ii) Replace this code with the matching this in your repository-
+  <br /> ii) Replace this code with the matching this in your repository-
 ```
  @Repository
        public class FaqRepository1 extends JdbcDaoSupport {